COVID 19 Full Re-Opening

 Addressing the Impact on Children of COVID19 School Closures

 We strongly believe in the need for a graduated approach that can be responsive to each individual child.
 Although school closures have undoubtedly affected every child they have not done so in the same way.
-Some children attended school full time throughout the ‘closure’ period while some will have not attended for 14 term time weeks.

 The impact of time away from school on children is likely to be both social, emotional and academic.
-In line with our vision ‘Love Learn Thrive’ we are committed to supporting children in all these areas.
+In line with our vision ‘Love Learn Thrive’, we are committed to supporting children in all these areas.

-While disruption to education on the scale recently experienced has not been seen in modern times there are evidence bases on which we can draw.
+While disruption to education on the scale recently experienced has not been seen in modern times, there are evidence bases on which we can draw.
 We can learn from the support given to children who are absent from school for extended periods due to serious illness.

 There is a wealth of research around supporting children in addressing gaps in knowledge and understanding.
 We will draw on this evidence to ensure our plans have maximum impact.
 We will continue to make use of evidence collected through the Education endowment Foundation including their recent materials specifically designed around the impact of COVID19 school closures.